 Consider zScan when:

-- You need to scan published apps from app stores
+- You want to scan published apps from app stores for competitive analysis or third-party vetting

-The platform works particularly well for organizations in regulated industries (finance, healthcare, government) where demonstrating proper implementation of security controls is required for compliance.
+The platform works well for organizations in regulated industries (finance, healthcare, government) where demonstrating proper security control implementation is required for compliance.